iFixit/react-commerce/README.md

 We use [Jest](https://jestjs.io) and [Playwright](https://playwright.dev/) (with [MSW](https://mswjs.io/)) to run our tests.

 At the moment, we only have tests for the `frontend`.
-These tests are located in the `frontend/tests` directory.
+These tests are located in the [`frontend/tests`](frontend/tests) directory.

 ### Running Jest Tests
+> ⚠️ We don't need to have the dev server running before we run the Jest tests.

 You can use the following command to run all the `Jest` tests:
 ```sh